Galligan School Nurse

 When to Keep Sick Children Home from School

-The warmer weather is slowly returning and while it is nice to put our flip flops and sandals back on .
-They should NOT be worn for recess or gym.
+The warm weather will be with us for a few months longer & while it is nice to wear our flip flops and sandals, they should not be worn for recess or gym.
 A scrape of a toe or foot could occur with a simple trip.
 If you choose to have your child wear them please place their sneakers in their backpack so they can change shoes for outdoors.